ScRiPt1337/Netflix-Checker/README.md

 # Netflix-Checker

-> this project is still undertesting we have lots of stuff to fix
+> this project is still under testing

 how to use